mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 ---
-title: "Genjokoan – A, B, and C Worlds"
+title: "Genjokoan: A, B, and C Worlds"
 ---
 ## June 27, 1987 Dharma Talk by Dainin Katagiri Roshi